navyz/crawl-bbc-news-using-scrapy-framework/README.md

 ` python 3.6 bbc_ws.py & `

 ## TODO

-1. Let spider run as daemon and incremential crawl
-2. Improve the function to clean up the html/text
+1. Improve the function to clean up the html/text
-3. Crawl more information from the page beside news.
+2. Crawl more information beside the news.